Why You Should Visit

 * Two of these pastures are still being actively grazed.
 For your own safety please do not scale fences or open gates, and stay out of pastures that are currently being grazed.

 WHAT TNC HAS DONE/IS DOING

 Like much of the remaining prairie remnants, the absence of fire at Barneveld has allowed non-native plants and native shrubs to overtake native grasses and flowers.
 Conservancy volunteers are helping restore the prairie by:

 - removing buckthorn, honeysuckle, prickly ash, and other invading trees and shrubs,

 - collecting the seeds of native wildflowers for use in future prairie plantings.

-The Conservancy owns and manages 1,193 acres at Barneveld Prairie Preserve and has assisted partners in protecting an additional 190 acres.
+In addition to the land TNC owns and manages at Barneveld Prairie Preserve, we have assisted partners in protecting an additional 190 acres.